 I came across the book She Was Once A Runner about half a year ago and recently read it a second time.
 This memoir, written by an anonymous author, details a collegiate woman’s experience during her sophomore year on a Division I cross country team where she was encourage by both her coach and parents to lose weight.
 Additionally, she was influenced by her teammates who also dealt with eating disorders.
-It was interesting reading about an experience with eating disorders in a different light from mine–in an environment were it seems eating disorders were enforced on the collegiate cross country and track team.
+It was interesting reading about an experience with eating disorders in an environment where it seems eating disorders were enforced on the collegiate cross country and track team.
 Meanwhile, my eating disorder was mostly influenced by the pressure I had on myself.

 I thought the memoir was well-written.
 The dialogue flowed and the plot moved along at a strong pace to keep me engaged.
-The author remains anonymous so as not to point fingers at anyone specifically, which I think is admirable.
-In this way she isn’t writing the story to blame anyone in particular, but to show how this is not happening at just one college, but college across America.
+The author remains anonymous so as not to point fingers at anyone specifically.
+In this way she isn’t writing the story to blame anyone in particular, but to show how this is not happening at just one college, but colleges across America.
 Reading a lot of online running forums left me to conclude that many people, especially other collegiate women, could easily relate to the story.

-As I continue to work on my own writing project, I thought it would be helpful to read all the different eating disorder and running books out there.
+As I continue to work on my own book on this subject, I thought it would be helpful to read all the different eating disorder and running books out there.
 This one was definitely a favorite, and I hope to spread the word about it because not only was this book a good read, but the topic needs to be open for discussion and awareness.

 Meanwhile, I work on my experience–in the form of 421 pages at this point!
 There is still a lot more revision to go, but here it is all printed out:

-Photo credit to my wonderful mom for allowing me to use a whole carton of ink (plus some?) and 400+ pages of paper.
-And my dad, for working so hard at his job to help pay for this. :)
+Credit to my wonderful mom for allowing me to use a whole carton of ink (plus some?) and 400+ pages of paper.